Stories from the War: Choosing the Wrong Job Board SaaS Partner, TWICE

 – Better tracking of job seeker behavior as they applied through our client companies’ ATS to drive our value proposition

-– A means in which to create “foundational revenue” (don’t ask where the hell I came up with that term) employers were already familiar with as we fought a two-front battle to sell both a community’s value and a solution.
+– A means in which to create “foundational revenue” (don’t ask where the hell I came up with that term) with a solution employers were already familiar with as we fought a two-front battle to sell both a community’s value and a solution.

 – A platform that could offer multiple monetization options, including programmatic advertising.